 - 1,200-acres—including scenic Lake Matoaka and College Woods—located in historic downtown Williamsburg, Virginia

-- Sir Christopher Wren Building (1700) is the oldest college building still in use in the U.S.
+- Sir Christopher Wren Building (1700) is the oldest university building still in use in the U.S.

 - Historic Campus section is restored to 18th-century appearance